WebHare/moodle-webservice/README.md

+# About this fork
+We have forked this project from https://github.com/IHAVENOARMS/moodle-webservice.

 # TypeScript Moodle API client for Node.js

 A simple and developer friendly TypeScript module to perform Web Service (API) calls to the Moodle site.